Key takeaways

 - No custom partitions, not suitable for partitioning use cases beyond simply time-based incremental refresh.
 This is especially important for developers working on large semantic models to consider.

-Publish to Power BI Service from Databricks, directly
+Option 2: Publish to Power BI Service from Databricks, directly

 Databricks introduced Publish to Power BI Service last year – a web-based integration that connects a Databricks workspace to Power BI using Microsoft Entra ID.
 This feature allows users to publish a table or an entire schema directly from Databricks to a Power BI workspace, enabling quick data access in Power BI without needing Power BI Desktop.